- String School

 - Featured Videos

-Stevie Coyle, Peghead Nation's Fingerstyle Guitar teacher is one lucky bum.
+Stevie Coyle (late of the whiz-bang string band The Waybacks) is one lucky bum.
 His dad ran a radio station in southern California and brought home all the promo LPs that didn't fit the Spanish-language format.
 The Ventures’ Guitar Freakout, The 50 Guitars of Tommy Garrett, and Alvin and the Chipmunks Play The Beatles's Hits all came home on a single fateful day.

 It didn't hurt, either, that string-meister David Lindley played in a bluegrass band that rehearsed right next door and gave Stevie his very first lessons, or that his dear Granny was a pianist in the heyday of vaudeville and that his sainted mother was a whiz in mandolin orchestras during the 1930s.

 Not even several years of playing Folk Masses every Sunday could quash his musical spirit, and in high school he began fingerpicking, inspired—as so many were— by the first Hot Tuna album.